cedricmoorejr/neural-network-stock_prices/README.md

 # Step 2: Load and Preprocess the Data
 ```
 # Load the stock price data into a Pandas DataFrame
-from StockPrice import StockPrice as Stock
+from StockPrice import StockPrice as Stock   # Custom class
 df = Stock.stock_to_df(ticker=ticker, start=start_date, end=end_date, columns=["Date", "Close"])
 #-------
 ```